 The combination of two extreme events, like heavy local precipitation and high surge levels, can have a more devastating impact than their single-hazard equivalents.
 Researchers from R & D Weather and Climate Models at KNMI shed light on atmospheric rivers, one of the mechanisms causing these "compound events".

-"We find that the majority of compound event between 1979 and 2015 have been accompanied by the presence of an atmospheric river over the Netherlands," says lead author Dr Nina Ridder.
+"We find that the majority of compound event between 1979 and 2015 have been accompanied by the presence of atmospheric river across the Netherlands," says lead author Dr Nina Ridder.

-The study shows that compound events have a 3 to 4 times higher chance of occurring on days with an AR over the Netherlands compared to any random day.
-In contrast, the occurrence of a compound event on a day without AR is 3 times less likely than on any random day.
+The study shows that compound events have a 3 to 4 times higher chance of occurrence on an AR about the Netherlands compared to any random day.
+In contrast, AR 3 times is less likely than on any random day.

-By isolating and assessing the prevailing sea level pressure (SLP) and sea surface temperature (SST) conditions with and without AR involvement up to 7 days before the events, the study shows that the presence of an atmospheric river constitutes a specific type of forcing conditions that (i) resemble the SLP anomaly patterns during the positive phase of the North Atlantic Oscillation (NAO +) with a north-south pressure dipole over the North Atlantic (Figure 2b) and (ii) cause a cooling of the North Atlantic subpolar gyre and eastern boundary upwelling zone while warming the western boundary of the North Atlantic.
-These conditions are clearly distinguishable from those during compound events without the influence of an atmospheric river which occur under SLP conditions resembling the East Atlantic pattern with a west-east pressure dipole over northern Europe and are accompanied by a cooling of the West Atlantic (Figure 2d).
+By isolating and assessing the prevailing sea level pressure (SLP) and sea surface temperature (SST) conditions with and without AR involvement up to 7 days before the events. that (i) resemble the SLP anomaly patterns during the positive phase of the North Atlantic Oscillation (NAO +) with a north-south pressure dipole over the North Atlantic (Figure 2b) and (ii) a North Atlantic subpolar gyre and eastern boundary upwelling zone while warming the western boundary of the North Atlantic.
+These conditions are clearly different from those during atmospheric river conditions.
+The east Atlantic pattern with a west-east pressure dipole on northern Europe and the West Atlantic (Figure 2d).